r-devel/rdevguide/index.Rmd

 url: https://contributor.r-project.org/rdevguide
 cover-image: "img/cover_page.png"
 favicon: "img/Rlogo.svg"
-description: "
-This guide is a comprehensive resource for contributing to base R for both new and experienced contributors."
+description: "This guide is a comprehensive resource for contributing to base R for both new and experienced contributors."
 ---

 # {-}